 - 1. New funds are defined as additional funds to the MPO/UZA from the reauthorization of federal legislation or other sources. - 2.
-Returned funds may originate from several sources: un-committed funds remaining from each project category, unused funds from completed projects, unused funds remaining from cancelled projects, or funds "returned" from projects due to a variety of reasons (such as an indefinite delay to a project, a change in priorities, or the receipt of other funding sources).
+Returned funds may originate from several sources: un-committed funds

 The TC and MPO Board will approve the following: